lin380/project_implementation_1/README.md

 ## Submission

 1. Navigate to your GitHub website (where the web page shows) and copy the link to the main page where you have added your changes.
-3. Go to the Canvas submission page for "Project implementation #1" and paste this URL link into the submission field.
+3. Go to the Canvas submission page for "Project implementation #1" and paste this URL link into the 'website url' submission field.
+In the 'Text Entry' field add your self-assessment comments.

+**IMPORTANT NOTE:**

+We will be using GitHub to post our work from here on out.
+In addition to saving our project work and hosting a website for our projects, GitHub also has a robust set of features for commenting and collaborating on code.
+We will use these features to receive and ask for feedback on our code and ideas.